Sunbird-Ed/sunbird-perf-tests/README.md

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

 `**./run_scenario.sh ContentHierarchy 10 5 30 http 8080 ContentHierarchy.jmx**`

+**5. ContentSearch.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * ContentSearch

+This scenario uses the following csv files.
+Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+  * dialcodes.csv

+For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **search** machine in the urls.csv.
+Here we are directly hitting the search machine / search LB which is running on port 9000.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`**./run_scenario.sh ContentSearch 10 5 30 http 9000 ContentSearch.jmx**`

+**6. FrameWorkRead.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * FrameWorkRead

+This scenario uses the following csv files.
+Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+  * frameworks.csv

+For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
+Here we are directly hitting the learning machine / learning LB which is running on port 8080.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`**./run_scenario.sh FrameWorkRead 10 5 30 http 8080 FrameWorkRead.jmx**`